infomofo/parse-angular-rest/README.md

 The following api calls are currently supported by the parse client.

 * *ParseClient.signUp* - takes 3 parameters, a username, a password, and an email address.
-Returns "true" if the user was signed up or "false" if there was an error.
+Returns a Promise of the user object.
+* *ParseClient.logIn* - takes 2 parameters, a username and a password.
+Returns a Promise of the user object.